- Academic Affairs

 University departments ship a variety of dangerous goods/hazardous materials including infectious substances, dry ice, biologicals, and sometimes chemicals.
 These shipments fall under a variety of regulations depending upon the material, the mode of transportation, the commercial carrier, and the destination.

-By regulation, all persons who ship or handle shipments of biologic material, infectous substances, dry ice or chemicals that are dangerous goods/hazardous materials must be certified for this activity.
+By regulation, all persons who ship or handle shipments of biologic material, infectious substances, dry ice or chemicals that are dangerous goods/hazardous materials must be certified for this activity.

 The University of Maryland Baltimore, Department of Environmental Health and Safety (EHS) offers an online Biological Material Shipping Certification that will satisfy the training requirement.